 - Stem cells

 - Regenerative medicine

-Signs that it may be time to consider hip replacement:
+What are signs that it may be time to consider hip replacement?

 - Imaging studies show significant joint damage or advanced arthritis.

 - Injections or medication no longer provide adequate pain relief.

 - You require help to complete daily or routine tasks.